timcowlishaw/enxaneta/documentation/ethnography/03_core-ethnographic-concepts-2.md

 (Last updated: Tuesday, 28 May 2024)

+[^1]: See also: The _Raw Fieldnotes_ book, the editors of whom encountered a real reticence in trying to get (some) researchers to contribute.
-[^1]: And how the study of software and technologies challenges and/or extends more conventional ethnographic methods.
+[^2]: And how the study of software and technologies challenges and/or extends more conventional ethnographic methods.
-[^2]: Have uploaded this to the shared Zotero.
+[^3]: Have uploaded this to the shared Zotero.
 Focus on sections titled: ‘What are jottings?’, and ‘Making jottings: How, where, and when’, pp. 29–41.
-[^3]: Also in the Zotero.
+[^4]: Also in the Zotero.
 Revealing summary of responses from a survey of 70 anthropologists' attitudes to fieldnotes; gets a bit repetitive beyond page 15, so just skim it.
-[^4]: As an abductive analysis guy, cannot recommend this book more highly.
+[^5]: As an abductive analysis guy, cannot recommend this book more highly.
 Look at sections titled: ‘Techniques of focusing’ and ‘Being a field note’, pp. 57–63.